Types of wine glasses

 In addition, the shape of the drinker determines both the amount of wine that enters the mouth and the area of the mouth/tongue, more or less wide, covered by the liquid.

 Discover the Tuscan diversity expressed by our estates, where you will also find outstanding red wines such as an elegant Montesodi or a Nipozzano Riserva, two Chianti Rufina Riserva DOCGs.
 In addition, you will find white wines of all kinds, such as Pomino, a white DOC wine of great elegance and finesse.
-An expression of the Tuscan hinterland and mountains, whose vineyards are over 700 meters above sea level.
+An expression of the Tuscan hinterland and mountains, whose vineyards are over 700 metres above sea level.
 Alternatively, our Masso Vivo, a Toscana Vermentino IGT with floral and fruity notes, is an authentic Mediterranean expression of Tuscany!

 What are sparkling wine glasses?